-Internal frame backpacks are great for hiking.
-The straps on the frame help to distribute the weight of the contents and hold them in place so the load doesn’t shift as much, which is what you want when you are doing things like scrambling uphill over rocks and around shrubbery.
-They also have a tendency to sit a little lower on the back which can improve your center of balance, another plus when hiking rocky or hilly terrain.
+Backpacks for hiking are different from regular ones.
+The straps on the frame help to distribute the weight of the contents and hold them in place.
+That way, the load doesn’t shift as much, which is what you want when you are doing things like scrambling uphill over rocks and around shrubbery.
+They also have a tendency to sit a little lower on the back which can improve your center of balance.
+That’s a distinct advantage when hiking rocky or hilly terrain.
 And because most of the gear is compartmentalized, less items can become snagged on brush and branches.

-The best bang for your buck when you’re budgeting is probably the TETON Sports Scout3400 Internal Frame Backpack, which sells for around $65.00 to $75.00.
+The best bang for your buck when you’re budgeting is probably the TETON Sports Scout3400 Internal Frame Backpack.
 It has lots of pockets and loops and is sturdy with adjustable shoulder straps, making it comfortable for most frames.

 Another good internal frame backpack is another Teton–the TETON Sports Scout3400 Internal Frame Backpack.
-The Sports Scout is a little higher in price–around $75.00-80.00, and it has the added advantage of a padded lumbar area for extra comfort.
+It’s a little pricier, but it has the added advantage of a padded lumbar area for extra comfort.
 It also has an airflow system to reduce heat.
-This can be handy for internal frame backpacks because they sit so close to the back that they can become sweaty.
+Because it doesn’t sit so close to the back, it doesn’t become sweaty.